Professor Paul Keall, Director, Radiation Physics Laboratory, NHMRC Senior Professorial Research Fellow

 Ben Cooper, PhD Student

-Mr. Ben Cooper is a Ph.D. student at the University of Sydney.
+Ben Cooper is a Ph.D. student at the University of Sydney.
 He is also an ACPSEM-accredited Medical Physicist at the Canberra Hospital.
-Mr. Cooper, who has adapted the reconstruction algorithm leading to the preliminary data for the NHMRC Project Grant, will continue to contribute to the theoretical developments, simulation studies and implementation of experimental phantom studies investigating respiratory modulated 4D CBCT.
+Ben, who has adapted the reconstruction algorithm leading to the preliminary data for the NHMRC Project Grant, will continue to contribute to the theoretical developments, simulation studies and implementation of experimental phantom studies investigating respiratory modulated 4D CBCT.

 Dr Fiona Hegi, PhD Student

-Ms. Julie Baz manages the administrative functions of the group including grant applications and management, HR, logistics, travel and events.
-She has a degree in Communications and has worked at the University for the past seven years.
-Prior to joining the group when it was established in 2010, Ms. Baz worked in a range of positions across the University including Communications Advisor for the central Marketing and Communications Department.
-Outside the University, Ms. Baz is an independent theatre producer and director.
+Julie Baz manages the administrative functions of the group including grant applications and management, HR, logistics, travel and events.
+She has a degree in Communications and has worked at the University for the past 10 years.
+Prior to joining the group when it was established in 2010, Julie worked in a range of positions across the University including Communications Advisor for the central Marketing and Communications Team.
+Outside the University, Julie is an independent theatre producer and director.

 Shona Silvester has a Master’s in medical science and comes to the Radiation Physics Laboratory with over 10 years of experience in clinical trials research.
 She has worked in the pharmaceutical industry as well as an academic research organisation and will be joining the lab to work on the clinical trials program.
 In her spare time Shona volunteers with the NSW SES and enjoys playing tennis with her friends.